vinayakmishra4/DS-ML-COURSE/Math-for-Data-Analysis/Basic-Probability-For-Data-Science/Basic-Probability-For-Data-Science.md

 ### 🔹 Sample Space (S)

-Set of all possible outcomes.
+The set of all possible outcomes of an experiment.

 ---